Skip to main content

 Let's use CsvFileDataObject again because that makes it easy for us to check the result.
 In more advanced (speak: real-life) scenarios, we would use one of numerous other possibilities, such as HiveTableDataObject, SplunkDataObject...
 See this list for an overview.
 You can also consult the Configuration Schema Browser to get a list of all Data Objects and related properties.

 In a first step, we want to make the airport data more understandable by removing any columns we don't need.
 Since we don't introduce any business logic into the transformation, the resulting data object will reside in the integration layer and thus will be called int-airports.
-Put this in the existing dataObjects section:
+Put this in the existing dataObjects section of airports.conf:

 int-airports {